mpaya5/MongoDB-Problems/README.md

 # MongoDB Problems

 ## Troubleshoot Mongoose issues and warnings in NodeJS

+*If after following the steps to create a [Database with MongoDB](https://github.com/yumewebs/Backend-MongoDB) you have problems, try to follow this steps:*

 When we work with MongoDB within a NodeJS project, we usually use Mongoose, which allows us to work better with this noSQL and non-relational database system in a simpler way.